mchalepage/react-i-ii-review/react-fundamentals.md

 Answer these on your own, then compare answers as a group

 1. What is React?
+It is a javascript library used to build user interfaces for web applications.

-2. What is create-react-app?
+2. What is create-react-app? tool/command that configures a bare-bones react-app for you.

-3. What is Component Based Architecture?
+3. What is Component Based Architecture? breaks down a design into functional and logical components within one another.
+In this way, these components become self-sustaining, independent micro-systems

-4. What is JSX?
+4. What is JSX? language similar to HTML used within our javascript code

-5. What is the virtual DOM?
+5. What is the virtual DOM? a stored ideal version of a UI that is not currently present on the DOM

-6. What is unidirectional (one-way) data flow?
+6. What is unidirectional (one-way) data flow? data can go from a parent component to a child, but not vice-versa.
+However, events can travel upwards on the chain.

 ### Understand